MaksimLiV/networking-validation/README.md

 •	docker-compose.yml: Defines the service and environment for running the tests with Docker Compose.

-•	run-tests.sh: A script that checks prerequisites (Docker, .env file, etc.) and runs the tests using Docker.
+•	run-tests.sh: A script that checks prerequisites and runs the tests using Docker.

 Notes